outofcoffee/imposter/docs/build.md

 # Build

+## Hacking locally

+You can build and run locally using the `dev-current.sh` convenience script.
+This will start Imposter in debug mode, with the debug port running on 8000.

+Build and run with Docker:

+    ./scripts/dev-current.sh -m docker

+Build and run with local JVM:

+    ./scripts/dev-current.sh -m java

+More complete example specifying plugin and config directory:

+     ./scripts/dev-current.sh -m docker -p rest -c $(pwd)/docs/examples/rest/multiple

+> See the [README](./hack/README.md) for more details about using this script.

+## Embedding in your application

+To embed Imposter in your application see [this section](embed.md).

+## Local build

+If you don't want to use the convenience script, then you can follow these steps.

-## Prerequisites
+### Prerequisites

 * JDK 8

-## Steps
+### Steps

-For distribution, Imposter is built as a 'fat JAR' (aka 'shadow JAR').
+For distribution, Imposter is built as an all-in-one JAR file.
+This is available as a Docker image, as well as in raw form.

 To get started with the examples here, first run:

     ./gradlew clean shadowJar